project-sidonia/expodb/README.md

 ## Thanks to

- Using the `github.com/jen20/hashiconf-raft` project and gave me a head start on understanding the hashicorp raft libary..
+ Using the `github.com/jen20/hashiconf-raft` project, gave me a head start on understanding the hashicorp raft libary..